 Now one of the Pharisees asked Jesus to have dinner with him, so he went into the Pharisee's house and took his place at the table.
 Then when a woman of that town, who was a sinner, learned that Jesus was dining at the Pharisee's house, she brought an alabaster jar of perfumed oil.
 As she stood behind him at his feet, weeping, she began to wet his feet with her tears.
 She wiped them with her hair, kissed them, and anointed them with the perfumed oil.
 Now when the Pharisee who had invited him saw this, he said to himself, "If this man were a prophet, he would know who and what kind of woman this is who is touching him, that she is a sinner."
 So Jesus answered him, "Simon, I have something to say to you."
 He replied, "Say it, Teacher."
 "A certain creditor had two debtors; one owed him five hundred silver coins, and the other fifty.
 When they could not pay, he canceled the debts of both.
 Now which of them will love him more?"
 Simon answered, "I suppose the one who had the bigger debt canceled."
 Jesus said to him, "You have judged rightly."
 Then, turning toward the woman, he said to Simon, "Do you see this woman?
 I entered your house.
 You gave me no water for my feet, but she has wet my feet with her tears and wiped them with her hair.
 You gave me no kiss of greeting, but from the time I entered she has not stopped kissing my feet.
 You did not anoint my head with oil, but she has anointed my feet with perfumed oil.
 Therefore I tell you, her sins, which were many, are forgiven [Gr.
 Perfect Tense](2), thus she loved much; but the one who is forgiven [Gr.
 Present Tense](2) little loves little."
 Then Jesus said to her, "Your sins are forgiven."
 But those who were at the table with him began to say among themselves, "Who is this, who even forgives sins?"
 He said to the woman, "Your faith has saved you; go in peace."
 (Luke 7:36-50 NET)

-Apparently, Jesus had ministered to this woman on a prior occasion, which is not recorded in the Bible (John 21:25), and she had come with the very expensive perfumed oil to show Him that she being forgiven much, she loved much.
-She proceeded to wet Jesus' feet with her tears, used her hair to wipe them, and then anointed His feet with the expensive perfumed oil.
+Apparently, Jesus had ministered to this woman on a prior occasion, and she had come with the very expensive perfumed oil to show Him that she understooding she had been forgiven much, she loved much.
+(5) She proceeded to wet Jesus' feet with her tears, used her hair to wipe them, and then anointed His feet with the expensive perfumed oil.
 Note in the passage above that the words "forgiven" in the original Greek have different tenses.
 When Jesus spoke of the woman's forgiveness, who loved much because she understood she was forgiven of much, He utilizes the Perfect Tense which looks at the action as having been completed in the past but as having continuously existing results.
 This indicates that Jesus was reminding her that He had previously given her a cleansing of sin for the past, present, and future leading to her right standing before God.
 That is, she was given eternal righteousness through a one-time act that never needs to be repeated!
 (4)

 The religious leader Simon had not provided any water to wash Jesus' feet, no customary greeting kiss, nor did he anoint Jesus with common oil.
 When Jesus spoke of someone believing they have only been forgiven of little He used the Present Tense which looks at a repeated action being required to obtain the result.
 That is a belief in the need to have a repeated offering of sacrifices of repentance in order to maintain right standing before God.
 Simon did not understand that Jesus was providing forgiveness that is not only for your past and present sins but also all future sins.
 If we like the Pharisee Simon do not realize that Jesus paid for this great debt of all our sins past, present, and future then we do not realize how much He loves us and consequently, we love little in return.